jasonbayton/11ty/_src/projects/web-app-generator/support/troubleshooting.md

     - Web App Generator Troubleshooting
 layout: base.njk
 eleventyNavigation:
-    order: 0
+    order: 4
-    title: Troubleshooting
+    title: Troubleshooting issues
 ---

-## Build fails immediately

-Most fast-failures are caused by an invalid signing keystore.
-Same checklist as KAG:

-- Confirm the file is a real JKS or PKCS12.
+If you're having issues building, deploying or running a WEB APP GENERATOR build, the guidance below may help.
+If not, raise an issue at [github.com/baytonorg/wag/issues](https://github.com/baytonorg/wag/issues) or join the [BAYTON Discord](https://discord.gg/YUY7jAjayr).

+## Build-time errors

+**Invalid keystore**
+: The uploaded keystore is not a recognisable JKS or PKCS12.
+Confirm the file extension matches the actual format (a `.pem` renamed to `.jks` won't work), and that the file isn't corrupt. `keytool -list -keystore <file>` will refuse to read a non-keystore.

+**Key alias not found**
-- Confirm the **key alias** exists inside the keystore: `keytool -list -keystore <file>`.
+: The alias entered on the form doesn't exist inside the supplied keystore. `keytool -list -keystore <file>` shows the available aliases.
-- Confirm both passwords are correct.
-Store password and key password are independent.

-## Build fails with a Gradle error
+**Wrong password**
+: Either the store password or the key password is incorrect.
+These are independent values; many keystores reuse the same value for both, but if yours doesn't, both must be supplied separately.

+**Build failed; check server logs for details**
-Gradle build failures log server-side; the form returns a generic "Build failed" message.
-When raising a support request, quote the **builder version** from the result page and the **job ID** from the URL.
+: A Gradle build step failed server-side.
+The reason isn't surfaced in the form response.
+Quote the **builder version** from the result page and the **job ID** from the URL when raising a support request so the failure can be traced.

+## Runtime issues

-## App opens but immediately closes / shows a white page
+**App opens to a white screen**

-Common causes:

-- The target URL returned a non-2xx HTTP status.
-WebView renders an empty white page on a server error.
+: The target URL returned a non-2xx status or failed to load.
 Open the URL in a desktop browser to confirm it loads.
-- The target URL is HTTP without `cleartext` being enabled.
-WAG enables cleartext automatically for HTTP target URLs at build time, so this should not happen for the registered URL - but it _will_ happen for any HTTP _resource_ (script, image) loaded from a different host.
-Switch any cross-host resources to HTTPS.
-- The site's `Content-Security-Policy` blocks framing inside a WebView.
-Update the CSP to permit `frame-ancestors *` or the wrapper's origin.
+If it does, check whether any same-host resources (scripts, images, fonts) are blocked by CSP or by the wrapper's cleartext rules (cross-host HTTP resources are blocked when the target is HTTPS).

+**App crashes on launch**
+: Rare.
+Usually caused by a malformed icon or an unsupported theme colour.
+Rebuild without the optional fields to confirm.
-## Page loads but `getUserMedia` / Geolocation fails

-The corresponding permission toggle was off at build time.
-Permissions cannot be flipped on after the build; rebuild with the toggle on.

-If the toggle was on and you're still hitting an error:
+**Page loads, but `getUserMedia` or Geolocation fails** : The corresponding permission toggle was off at build time.
+Permissions are baked into the manifest and cannot be flipped on after the build.
+Rebuild with the toggle enabled.
+If the toggle was on and the call still fails, confirm the user granted the runtime permission when prompted (App info > Permissions on the device), and that the site is served over HTTPS (modern WebViews refuse `getUserMedia` over insecure origins).

-- The user denied the runtime permission the first time the page asked.
-Long-press the wrapped app, **App info > Permissions**, re-grant.
-- The site is being served over HTTP, not HTTPS.
-Modern WebViews refuse `getUserMedia` over insecure origins.

-## File downloads don't trigger

-Downloads are not a toggle; they work out of the box.
-If a download isn't triggering:

-- The download is initiated by JavaScript in an unusual way.
-WAG handles standard `<a download>` and `Content-Disposition: attachment` responses.
-Custom blob-URL downloads sometimes don't surface a download notification; consider providing a direct link.
-- The download is to a `data:` URI.
-These are blocked by Android's `DownloadManager`; the WebView cannot work around it.

-## Login session forgotten between launches
+**Login session is forgotten between launches**

-The wrapper has its own cookie jar, isolated from Chrome's.
-If the site uses session cookies (no `Expires` / `Max-Age` set), they're lost when the app process is killed.
-Switch the site to persistent cookies or use longer-lived auth tokens (OAuth refresh tokens, JWTs).
+: The wrapper has its own cookie jar, isolated from Chrome's.
+If the site uses session cookies (no `Expires` or `Max-Age` set), they're lost when the app process is killed.
+Switch to persistent cookies or longer-lived auth tokens (OAuth refresh tokens, JWTs).

-## Update code rejected when rebuilding

-Same as KAG: paste rather than retype, confirm you're using a WAG-minted code (not KAG), and check the original build's package name is still registered.

-## tel: / mailto: / sms: / geo: links don't open
+**File downloads don't trigger**
+: WAG handles standard `<a download>` and `Content-Disposition: attachment` responses via Android's `DownloadManager`.
+Custom blob-URL downloads sometimes don't surface a download notification; supply a direct link instead. `data:` URI downloads are blocked by `DownloadManager` and the WebView cannot work around this.

-These do work, but only when a real user gesture taps them in the main frame.
-Sub-frames, scripts and other custom schemes (`intent://`, custom URIs) are blocked silently.
-This is intentional - it prevents wrapped sites from triggering external apps without user action.
+**`tel:`, `mailto:`, `sms:`, `geo:` links don't open** : These do work, but only when a real user gesture taps them in the main frame.
+Sub-frame and script-initiated openings are blocked silently.
+Other custom schemes (`intent://`, custom URIs) are blocked entirely.
+This is intentional and prevents wrapped sites from launching external apps without user action.

-## Push notifications don't arrive

-Web push notifications do not work in WAG.
-There is no FCM bridge from the WebView.
-If you need push, consider supplementing with a native companion app or moving the relevant flows to email.
+## Known limitations

+**Web push notifications**

+WAG does not bridge web push to FCM.
+Push notifications sent by the wrapped site will not arrive.
+If push is required, run a native companion app alongside the wrapper.

+**Custom user-installed CA certificates**

+By default, WAG honours the user CA store via the **Trust user CAs** toggle.
+If your enterprise MITM CA isn't being trusted, confirm that toggle is on and that the CA is installed in the user trust store on the device, not just on a different profile.

+**Update code rejected when rebuilding**

+The update code is a one-time-issued, hashed-and-stored secret.
+Paste rather than retype to avoid whitespace contamination.
+Confirm you're using a WAG-minted code (KAG codes are intentionally rejected by WAG and vice versa).
+If the original package name has been removed from the registry, raise a support request with the job ID of the original build.

 ## Reporting an issue

 Include in your support request:

-- The job ID from the result page.
+- The **job ID** from the result page (the random ID in the URL).
-- The builder version (result page or APK manifest meta-data).
+- The **builder version** shown on the result page (also baked into the APK manifest as a meta-data tag).
-- A short reproduction recipe: target URL, display mode, permissions enabled, Android version of the test device.
+- A short reproduction: target URL, display mode, permissions enabled, Android version of the test device.

 Open issues at [github.com/baytonorg/wag/issues](https://github.com/baytonorg/wag/issues).